 Upon leaving KPMG, Bill became Dean and Departmental Chair of the Haas School of Business at the University of California in Berkeley.
 He held this position from 1991-1998, and continues today as Dean Emeritus.

-In addition, Bill is a Director of Globalstar Inc, Inside Track Inc, Aviat Networks, BoardVantage and ETwater.
+In addition, Bill is a Director of Globalstar Inc, Inside Track Inc, Aviat Networks, Ataraxis, ETwater and the Haas School of Business at UC Berkeley.
 He is also a consultant to, and investor in several private technology companies.